eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

         # ...
 ```

-The `on_set_position_request_received` method will now be invoked every time a message is created on the subscribed topic `"seatadjuster/setPosition/response"`.
+The `on_set_position_request_received` method will now be invoked every time a message is published to the subscribed topic `"seatadjuster/setPosition/response"`.
 The message data (string) is provided as parameter.
 In the example above the data is parsed to json (`data = json.loads(data_str)`).

-In order to publish data to other subscribers, the SDK provides the appropriate convenience method: `self.publish_mqtt_event()`
+In order to publish data to topics, the SDK provides the appropriate convenience method: `self.publish_mqtt_event()` which will be added to the `on_seat_position_changed` callback function from before.

 ```Python
     async def on_seat_position_changed(self, data):